decent-im/prosody-modules/mod_http_oauth2/README.markdown

-With this module deployed, software that supports OAuth can obtain "access tokens" from Prosody which can then be used to connect to XMPP accounts using the 'OAUTHBEARER' SASL mechanism or via non-XMPP interfaces such as mod_rest.
+With this module deployed, software that supports OAuth can obtain "access tokens" from Prosody which can then be used to connect to XMPP accounts using the 'OAUTHBEARER' SASL mechanism or via non-XMPP interfaces such as [mod_rest].

 Although this module has been around for some time, it has recently been significantly extended and largely rewritten to support OAuth/OIDC more fully.